-acquaintance, best friend, ex-girlfriend, a perfect match, fiancé, ex-husband, pen-friend, roommate, colleague, neighbour Kate and I are fond of spending time together.
-She is my .
-1. I see Bob every day.
+acquaintance, best friend, ex-girlfriend, a perfect match, fiancé, ex-husband, pen-friend, roommate, colleague, neighbour ex-husband, pen-friend, roommate, colleague, neighbour 1.
+Kate and I are fond of spending time together.
+She is my 2.
+I see Bob every day.
 We work in the same office.
-He is my .
-2. I've never seen Clair but I know a lot about her.
-She is my .
-3. I don't know Simon very well.
-He is just an .
-4. Jack is my .
-Though we are divorced, we are on good 5. terms with him.
+He is my 3.
+I've never seen Clair but I know a lot about her.
+She is my 4.
+I don't know Simon very well.
+He is just an 5.
+Jack is my Though we are divorced, we are on good tern ns with him.
 6. Sandra and I had a quarrel last week.
-Now she is my .
+Now she is my 7.
 Pete and I share a room in the hall of residence.
-He is my .
-7. 8.
+He is my 8.
 Peter lives next door.
-He is my .
+He is my 9.
 Sam and I are engaged.
-He is my .
-9. 10.
+He is my 10.
 I am fond of this couple.
-They are a Exercise 14.
+They are a Exe ercise 14.
 Complete the sentences.
 1. A good teacher is 2.
 A good teacher has 3.
 A good teacher can 4.
 A bosom friend is 5.
 A bosom friend has 6.
-A bosom friend can (a perfect class-mate/ roommate, an effective monitor, a good neighbour etc.)
+A bosom friend can (a n erfect class-mate/roommate an effective monitor a good neighbour etc.)